 L’Oréal Paris Brow Stylist Boost & Set Brow Mascara

-Step 3: Add definition.
-Use the thicker end of your eyebrow pencil to trace along the bottom edge of the first half of your brow.
+Use the thicker side of your eyebrow pencil to trace along the bottom edge of the first half of your brow.
 When working with your tails, use the narrower edge of your pencil.
-Blend, blend, blend.
+Then blend, blend, blend!

 If you feel like your brows could use a more distinct shape, we’ve got the perfect eyebrow makeup tutorial for you below.